 Cheap DIY Kayak Dolly That Will Last Forever

 To safely secure my kayak to the wheels, I use a strap that I first wrap around the wheels' central axle and then pass through the holes in the rear scuppers.
 That creates a secure connection.
 Because of this, you may rest assured that the wheels won't move in any direction.
-They have not moved at any time, not even down the rocky route that is almost a half mile long and runs to the lake near my house.
+They have not moved at any time, not even down the rocky route that is almost a half-mile long and runs to the lake near my house.

-When we are on our way to the lake and pass other people pulling the same wheels that I used up, many of these people stop to question me about my homemade version of the wheels.
+When we are on our way to the lake and pass other people pulling the same wheels that I used up, many people stop to question me about my homemade version of the wheels.
 A gratifying sense of success is bestowed upon me whenever I am reminded that I labored hard to bring these creations into being on my own.

 Things that you will require:

 You can find all these things at Lowe's or Home Depot.

 You can find these things at a Walmart near you if you go there: